 Peter first began with Write the World as a member of WtW's inaugural Student Advisory Board when he was in high school and Write the World was in its nascent stages.
 A native of Boston, Peter studied philosophy at Boston College, where his main philosophical interests include psychoanalysis, the philosophy of literature, hermeneutics, and contemporary continental philosophy.
 Peter has previously served as Editor-in-Chief of Dianoia, an international journal of philosophy housed at Boston College and currently serves as Executive Manager of The Guestbook Project (guestbookproject.org).
 His writing has appeared in a number of journals, and he has greatly enjoyed tutoring students in writing over the years.
 He looks back fondly on his days of applying to college and writing college essays—it’s certainly an exciting time in one’s life!
 He looks forward to helping college-bound students gain admission to their dream schools and begin their next chapter.

 Angelina was a former young writer on Write the World, where she discovered her passion for reviewing student writing and won Best Peer Review twice.
 As one of the first Alumni Ambassadors for Write the World, she established the Senior Peer Reviewers program which brought other former writers back on the site to provide further peer reviews.
-Angelina is currently completing a Bachelors in Music Education with Honours at the Sydney Conservatorium of Music.
-She is an active contributor to the University of Sydney's Honi Soit Newspaper and has written creative, perspective and culture articles.
+Angelina completed a Bachelors in Music Education with Honours at the Sydney Conservatorium of Music.
+As a student, she actively contributed to the University of Sydney's Honi Soit Newspaper by writing creative, perspective and culture articles.
 Angelina has also created a variety of educational resources, ranging from a poetry analysis guide with ATARNotes to Trials examinations for high school students.
-She is excited to support college applicants and help realize their creative visions.
+She currently works as a middle and high school music teacher and is excited to support college applicants and help realize their creative visions.